officialyenum/GidiDungeon/README.md

 # Gidi Dungeon
- An Unreal C++ Multiplayer Game where players scrample in a dungeon to find the Gidi treasure , by interacting with chests and stunning opponents
+ An Unreal C++ Multiplayer Game where players scramble in a dungeon to find the Gidi treasure, by interacting with chests and stunning opponents with spells